ansys/pyansys-dev-guide/doc/source/content_writing/py_files_writers/docstring_format_rules.rst

 - For the short summary, use a sentence fragment that omits a leading article (such as "A," "An," or "The") and conclude this fragment with a period.
-Although omitting the article contradicts the `Articles <Google_dev_doc_articles_>`_ guideline in the *Google developer documentation style guide*, removing them at the beginning of short summaries here and in other docstring sections ensures that the first word is an important descriptor.
+Although omitting the article contradicts the `Articles <Google_dev_doc_articles_>`_ guideline in the Google style guide, removing them at the beginning of short summaries here and in other docstring sections ensures that the first word is an important descriptor.

 - End the short summary (and complete sentences) with prepositions if it improves readability.
   For example, "Frequency to set the adaptive convergence at" is more readable than